-A.3 Approved Plans and Supporting Documents
+A. 3.
+Approved Plans and Supporting Documents

-Those with the benefit of this consent must carry out all work and maintain the use and works in accordance with both the architectural plans to which is affixed a Council stamp "Approved" and supporting documents listed below as submitted by the Applicant unless modified by any following condition.
-Where the plans relate to alterations or additions only those works shown in colour or highlighted are approved.
+Those with the benefit of this consent must carry out all work and maintain the use and works in accordance with both the plans to which is affixed a Council stamp "Approved" and supporting documents listed below unless modified by any following condition.